EXCLUSIVE-U.S. nears sale of four sophisticated drones to Morocco - sources

 The four MQ-9B SeaGuardian drones made by General Atomics have a range of 6,000 nautical miles (11,100 km) and could survey huge swaths of sea and desert.

+Still, this fall drone sales moved ahead to Taiwan and the United Arab Emirates.
+The UAE sale drew criticism from some members of the U.S. Senate.

+The U.S. State Department and Morocco's Washington embassy did not immediately respond to a request for comment.

-(Reporting by Mike Stone and Patricia Zengerle in Washington, D.C.; Editing by Chris Sanders and Bernadette Baum)
+(Reporting by Mike Stone and Patricia Zengerle in Washington; Editing by Chris Sanders and Alistair Bell)

 ((mike.stone1@thomsonreuters.com; https://twitter.com/MichaelStone; +1 646 223 6228;))